wray/git-playground/README.md

 ## Feature Four

 ## Steps
+Note, these steps do not include the tagging.
+I would suggest using `git tag`.

 * Generate PR for a feature branch to dev
 * When approving/merging the PR/branch, squash and merge